Parking Ticket Online

 Watch the video below to see how the first scenario of the scam works:

-Scenario 1.
-You make a stop to pick something up and park in a place which seems fine for a few minutes.
-Upon return you already have a parking ticket in your windshield.
+Imagine the following scenario.
+You make a stop to pick something up and park in a place that seems fine for a few minutes.
+Upon return, you already have a parking ticket on your windshield.

-The issuer is a department of your city's administrative offices and they ask you to pay online - that looks perfectly normal.
-The trouble is that the scammers have become increasingly sophisticated - the ticket looked official enough and the website for paying looks fine, but it's a scam.
+The issuer is a department of your city’s administrative offices, and they ask you to pay online – that looks perfectly reasonable.
+The trouble is that the scammers have become increasingly sophisticated – the ticket looked official enough, and the website for paying looks fine, but it’s a scam.

-Scenario 2.
-The fine comes in the mail.
-You receive an envelope from the “Parking Collection Services” (or something named similar, according to your city administrative structure) claiming that you owe $35 or $50 for an authorized parking in one of your local parking lots.
+In a second variation of the scam, the fine comes in the mail.
+You receive an envelope from the “Parking Collection Services” (or something named similar, according to your city administrative structure) claiming that you owe anything from $35 or $150 for unauthorized parking in one of your local parking lots.
 The name of the lot could be mentioned or not.